 The first is facilitating the creation of restorative spaces for all groups involved-not just those who make up the majority.
 The current affinity groups system calls for affinity group advisors to individually organize, publicize, and run special "processing spaces," but again, in a school so demographically skewed, larger affinity groups simply have more bandwidth.
 If an affinity group so desires, extra support from the administration could make creating such processing spaces much more achievable.
 It's an imperfect solution, but it's a step in the right direction.
 Another potential option to make these public statements more effective is to use the school's platform to provide resources for the uninformed to educate themselves.
-In the wake of crises, it's easy to default to un-nuanced, sound-bite opinions, and I believe if the school truly wants to make good on our goals of developing critical thinking within the classroom, we need to reflect that in how we address real-world issues.
+In the wake in partnership with Alegria Barclay, the previous Social Justice & Equity Coordinator.
+Yet there's still plenty of room for subjectivity.
+For example, one step of the decision-making process calls for administrators to evaluate whether the incident goes "against our core values as a school."
+But loosely-defined and opaque "core values" create an unavoidable lack of consistency when we have to choose when to speak up.
+Objective ways to quantify crises aren't much better.
+Another section of the of crises, it's easy to default to un-nuanced, sound-bite opinions, and I believe if the school truly wants to make good on our goals of developing critical thinking within the classroom, we need to reflect that in how we address real-world issues.
 Every news outlet is inevitably going to hold some bias, but it's only through facilitating the consumption of multiple perspectives that I believe these statements can be beneficial.
 It's our responsibility as an educational institution to train politically-literate individuals, but our current apprehension towards engaging with the actual issues at hand undermines this goal.
 CORRECTIONS: The Nueva Current welcomes comments and suggestions.
 We seek to publish corrections and clarifications in the subsequent issue.
-Please email any corrections to thenueva-current@nuevaschool.org.
-Corrections: Issue I, published Sep.
+Please email any corrections to thenuevacurrent@nuevaschool.org.
+Corrections: Issue 1, published Sep.
 29, 2023: On page 2, 36 teams participated in a spikeball tournament, not a pickleball tournament.
 On page 3, the construction project cost closer to eight million dollars instead of nine million.
 Additionally, the cardio equipment is upstairs rather than being located downstairs in the weight room.
 On page 6, the University of Malaya was misspelled as the University of Malay.
 On the same page, Jayant Ghosh's last name was misspelled on the fourth line of his introduction.
+OPINION We say, "Learn by doing.
+Learn by caring."
+Now, let's walk the talk for CSL